MobinNesari81/Famous-Cipher-Algorithms/Beaufort-Cipher/README.md

 # Beaufort Cipher
-The Beaufort cipher is a type of polyalphabetic substitution ciphe.
+The Beaufort cipher is a type of polyalphabetic substitution cipher.
 It is similar in structure to the Vigenère cipher, but uses a slightly modified enciphering mechanism.

 ## What is the Beaufort Cipher?